-Both systems are rooted in a weapon based martial arts: Wushu for Kung Fu and Krabi Krabong for Muay Thai respectively.
-I will argue that Thai boxing came out on top as a more useful "no weapon" fighting style than Kung Fu.
+Both systems are historically rooted in military weapon-based martial arts: Wushu for Kung Fu and Krabi Krabong for Muay Thai respectively.

-Same as Karate, Kung Fu is built around forms while the main focus of Muay Thai is sparring.
-Practicing forms and poses doesn't prepare a fighter for a real battle with skilled opponent and it is not a very effective way to learn either.
-Thaiboxers on the other hand practise their skills by sparring.
-This allows them to learn more quickly and, which is even more important, to obtain skills that are useful in real fight.
+Same to Karate, Kung Fu is built around forms while the main focus of Muay Thai is sparring.
+Practicing forms and poses doesn't prepare a fighter for a real battle with skilled opponents and it is not a very effective way to learn either.
+Thai boxers on the other hand practice their skills by sparring.

-I have already pointed out forms - kata - weaknesses in Karate vs Muay Thai article.
-Same applies to training methods which, in Muay Thai, are based on practising with the real opponent instead of punching the air.
+I have already pointed out forms - kata - weaknesses in Karate vs Muay Thai post.
+The same applies to methods of training: in Muay Thai they are based on practicing with the real opponent instead of punching the air.

-I have recently watched this fight between Buakaw Por Pramuk and Yi Long "Shaolin Monk".
-It is very interesting bout to watch, especially the beginning of the fight.
+I have recently watched the famous fight between Buakaw Por Pramuk and Yi Long "Shaolin Monk".
+It is a very interesting bout to watch, especially the beginning of the fight.
 It also shows why proper body conditioning and great stamina are so important to become a complete fighter.